isomer04/Social-Media-Blog/README.md

   ```

 ## Usage
-To run the Social Media App, use the following command:
+To run the SocMedia, use the following command:

 ```bash
 npm start